AlvinGraham/weekend-salary-calculator/README.md

 To achieve the stretch goal of adjusting the monthly total after removing an employee, I implemented a global array of employee objects keying on the ID (guaranteed to be unique) and salary.
 That way whenever an employee was added or removed, an updated salary could be quickly computed at will from the existing array of employees.

 The styling of the interface is heavily influenced by a J.R.R.
-Tolien motif from the bad guys side.
+Tolkien motif from the bad guys side.

 ## Screen Shot